csc413f16/p2-evanterry/README.md

 the TODOs correctly.

 ## Setting up testing
-If you do not see a Run/Debug Configuration named "Instrumented"
+If you do not see a Run/Debug Configuration named "Instrumented":
 1. Click on the pulldown menu on the top Android Studio toolbar (should show "app"), and select Edit Configurations.
 2. The "Run/Debug Configurations" window should open.
 3. In the upper left of the window, press the + and select Android Tests